 where he currently resides.

 In his spare time, Chef Pope enjoys traveling the world and furthering his culinary knowledge by immersing himself in different cultures.

-Marchesi Antinori’s passion for viticulture is expressed through perseverance; their continuous pursuit for quality improvement, even in the smallest details.
-Research and development is an ongoing process both in the vineyards and in the cellars.
+Marchesi Antinori’s passion for viticulture is expressed through perseverance and their continuous pursuit for quality improvement even in the smallest details.
+Research and development are ongoing processes both in the vineyards and in the cellars.

-The family’s historical heritage lies in their estates in Tuscany and Umbria, however over the years they have invested in many other areas, both in Italy and abroad, well known for producing high quality wine.
+The family’s heritage lies in their estates in Tuscany and Umbria, though over the 650 years of this business, the family has carefully invested in many other locations both in Italy and abroad that are well known for producing high quality grapes.